 Modern ERPs have addressed these issues, primarily due to advancements in AI and ML capabilities and the adoption of cloud-based architectures and seamless system-wide integration.

 Reports and forecasts can be swiftly requested and delivered, drawing data from various linked sources.
 These powerful capabilities allow businesses to significantly mitigate risks and promptly identify opportunities, nearly in real-time.

 The latest generation of ERPs offers a solution to eliminate data silos, creating a unified and reliable source of information accessible to all business units.
 This immediate availability of data eliminates bottlenecks in regular operations, enabling teams to focus on productivity instead of spending time on data consolidation and interdepartmental requests.

 In the past, onsite systems were frequently extensively customized to match a business's specific operations.
-Unfortunately, such customizations often led to long-term problems, particularly when the team responsible for them changed or new users were introduced.
+Unfortunately, such customizations often led to long-term problems, particularly when the teams responsible for them changed or new users were introduced.

 In contrast, cloud-based ERP solutions now provide a diverse range of configuration and personalization options from the start, eliminating the need for deep software customization.
 These personalized features work seamlessly and come with vendor support, ensuring the business can fully utilize the system regardless of changes in the organization's personnel.

 As your business expands, ERP systems adapt and evolve with you.
 Whether you're onboarding new clients, implementing additional processes, establishing new departments, or creating workflows, all growth-related aspects seamlessly integrate into your existing ERP system.

 Investing in an ERP system means investing in the future of your organization.
 With DRI's assistance, we can assess your business processes and ensure you have the most suitable system to facilitate company growth, streamline operations, enhance real-time decision-making, and achieve numerous other benefits.